 Three kinds of projects are acceptable.
 The first is to design a general-purpose tool that could be used to support a major capability or need of the Semantic Web.
 Good examples include a tool to extract information from the Web, a more user-friendly tool to annotate pages with Semantic Web information, a reasoner, an ontology library system, or an information integration tool.
 The second kind of project is to extend an existing tool with an important new functionality.
 For example, you could create new plugins for Protégé or extend Jena with new functionality.
 However, keep in mind that the new functionality must result in significant new code (1500 or more lines).
 The third kind of project is to take existing tools and use them to develop an interesting application.
 In such cases the software development could involve creating a means to convert large amounts of real-world data into Semantic Web format and/or customized query interfaces.
 There may also be some amount of code that ties various tools together in a novel way.

 Important Dates:

-Project proposal Thr., April 4, 10:45am
+Project proposal Thr., November 6, 10:45am

-Progress report Tue., April 23
+Progress report Tue., November 25

-Presentation and demo Thr., May 2, 12-3pm
+Final project due Fri., December 12, 5pm

-Final project due Mon., May 6, 5pm
+Presentation and demo Sat., December 13, 8-11am

 Project Proposal: